Series / Lingo

 For more information on the Dutch version, see here

-Although the show itself is toast, an online version
+Although the show itself is gone again, an online version

 that can be played for "Oodles" that can be used to earn contest entries or bid for prizes is available still on GSN's website.
 Careful, it can be addictive, especially if you're good at it.
 On the downside, its dictionary does seem to contain some omissions, which may leave you shaking your fist if it rejects what should be a perfectly good word.
 (For example, "bimbo" is rejected.)